mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_for_CI_CD.md

 - This lab requires **Microsoft Edge** or an [Azure DevOps supported browser.](https://docs.microsoft.com/en-us/azure/devops/server/compatibility?view=azure-devops#web-portal-supported-browsers)

 - Identify an existing Azure subscription or create a new one.

-- Verify that you have a Microsoft account or an Azure AD account with the Contributor or the Owner role in the Azure subscription.
-For details, refer to [List Azure role assignments using the Azure portal](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-list-portal) and [View and assign administrator roles in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/roles/manage-roles-portal#view-my-roles).
+(University has provided you with a Azure Subscription - CECH_SOIT_Bootcamp)

 - **If you don't already have a GitHub account** that you can use for this lab, follow instructions available at [Signing up for a new GitHub account](https://github.com/join) to create one.